mr2raccoon/caactus/README.md

 ## D Training
 ### D.1.
 Selection of Training Images and Conversion
 #### D.1.1 Selection of Training data
-- select a set of images the represantes the different experimental conditions best
+- select a set of images that represant the different experimental conditions best
 - store them in 0_1_original_tif_training_images
 #### D.1.2 Conversion
 - call the `tif2h5py` script from the cmd prompt to transform all `.tif-files` to `.h5-format`.